tud-zih-energy/lo2s/README.md

  * libaudit to resolve syscall names, otherwise only syscall nrs can be used in syscall tracing
  * [pod2man](https://www.eyrie.org/~eagle/software/podlators/) to generate the man pages (typically distributed as part of `perl`)
  * `gzip` to compress the man pages
+ * libbpf and bpftool to enable POSIX I/O recording

 # Runtime Requirements